 In terms of air travel, IATA reported that Middle East carriers have made remarkable progress in recovering from the pandemic.
 Passenger load factors stood at 79.9% in May.
-Similarly, International RPKs continued to climb, with Middle Eastern carriers experiencing a surge in traffic to now stand at 17.2% above 2019 levels in May.

-The contributions of oil products in May oil demand Graph 4 - 9: Middle East's oil demand, y-o-y change for the Middle East show that diesel was the main mb/d driver of oil demand by 107 tb/d, y-o-y, up from a decline of 13 tb/d, y-o-y seen in the previous month.
+Similarly, International RPKs continued to climb, with Middle Eastern carriers experiencing a surge in traffic to now stand at 17.2% above 2019 levels in for the Middle East show that diesel was the main mb/d driver of oil demand by 107 tb/d, y-o-y, up from a decline of 13 tb/d, y-o-y seen in the previous month.
 Gasoline recorded growth of 87 tb/d, y-o-y, from annual growth of 38 tb/d in April.
 Residual fuels saw y-o-y growth of 80 tb/d, y-o-y for the second consecutive month.
-Jet/kerosene and LPG saw y-o-y growth of 10 tb/d each.
-However, naphtha and the other fuels' category softened by around 10 tb/d. y-o-y each.
+Jet/kerosene and LPG saw v-o-v growth of 10 tb/d each.
+However, naphtha and the 'other fuels' category softened by around 10 tb/d, y-o-y each.